babazaroni/slplat/README.md

 To install Streamlit: pip install streamlit

 To run: Clone the repo.
-Then from within the repo directory give the command: streamlit run slplat.py
+Then from within the repo directory give the command "streamlit run slplat.py"